FAQs

 The best way to visit our cattery is via Facetime.
 If you have never used Facetime, we can walk you through the process.
 We can also set up a Google Meet link if preferred.
 That way we have the ability to chat with you face-to-face, show you some of our breeder cats, and kittens if available, and you can see where our cats reside - in our home and theirs.

-If you are considering the Siberian breed because you suffer from cat allergies, we can mail you a fur test and will consider an in-person visit.
-For the safety of our cats and kittens, we are closed to the general public.
+If you are considering the Siberian breed because you suffer from cat allergies, we can mail you a fur test and will consider an in-person visit to test your allergies as well.

 How can I spot a scam cattery on the internet?